100

 What are the Types of Indirect Marketing?

-Indirect marketing includes multiple strategies and tactics to engage with potential customers without direct promotion.
+Indirect marketing definition includes multiple strategies and tactics to engage with potential customers without direct promotion.
 Here are some of the indirect marketing types to create a positive brand impression:

 1. Public Relations (PR)